On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Topological sector and line operators

 \subsection{Decorating the vortex loop}

 In this section, we study configurations involving vortex loops defined in Eq.~\eqref{vl} and topological operators.
-Based on mirror symmetry \cite{Intriligator:1996ex}, we expect the existence of a supersymmetric setup in which the vortex loop is on $S^1_\varphi$ and the Higgs branch topological sector is on $S^1_\tau$.
+Based on mirror symmetry \cite{Intriligator:1996ex}, which exchanges Wilson and vortex loops and the Higgs branch protected sector with the Coulomb branch one \cite{Dedushenko:2017avn}, we expect the existence of a supersymmetric setup in which the vortex loop is on $S^1_\varphi$ and the Higgs branch topological sector is on $S^1_\tau$ \footnote{ If we consider theories described by a Hanany-Witten construction within type IIB string theory \cite{Hanany:1996ie}, both local and extended operators can be realized through specific brane configurations \cite{Assel:2015oxa, Assel:2017hck}.
+Consequently, it is reasonable to expect the existence of a brane construction engeneering our combined system.
+Considering that mirror symmetry acts locally on these branes \cite{Gaiotto:2008ak}, we expect the two setups to exhibit mirror symmetry.
+However, explicit checks of this conjecture lie beyond the scope of this paper.}.
 We briefly check that the intuition is indeed correct.

 The preserved $\mathfrak{su}(1|1)\oplus\mathfrak{su}(1|1)$ algebra is

 We follow the same logic as before, but we exchange the role of $R_C$ and $R_H$.
 In this way, we find the nilpotent supercharges are